-HSP site operational lead A challenge for some HSP sites (PossAbilities; Age UK IOW) has been when partnerships have 'gone cold' as a result of partners shifting priorities, or in some cases, establishing their own similar services such as befriending or Shared Lives.
+Local Authority, they have been supportive all the way along but 'gone cold' as a result of partners shifting priorities, or in some cases, establishing their own similar services such as befriending or Shared Lives.

 Engaging with Local Authorities

 All HSP sites have contacted the relevant teams within their local authority with varying degrees of success and have therefore taken time to consider the best way to engage local authority partners most effectively.
 The two HSP sites with advisory groups both engaged representatives from housing or adult social care on the advisory groups, which enabled access to certain teams and staff, however challenges remained.
 One of these HSP sites spoke of needing access higher up than commissioner level because commissioners don't have a high degree of influence over strategy-making and the other faced frustrations with the local authority as bureaucracy and process slowed down how quickly local authority staff implemented agreed tasks and disruption from high staff turnover.